5. Hitler

 Linking diet and personality

-If anyone wanted serious answers as to whether killers were more likely to eat or not eat meat, it would seem a reasonably simple area to study.
+If anyone wanted serious answers as to whether violent people were more likely to eat or not eat meat, it would seem a reasonably simple area to study.
 Get prison meal records and see which diet correlated with the most violent offenders.
 One suspects that if people in the legal and justice system noticed an outsized number of cases linking vegetarianism or veganism to murderousness, someone would have already done this relatively simple study.
 What has been studied is whether a healthy diet helps people reduce their violent tendencies, and the result is pretty conclusive that it does, so maybe people who are worried about high levels of violence should advocate for healthy eating over stirring up a culture war.

 Universal compassion